Home » The Difficult Connection Between Mental Health and Addiction

 Drug Abuse Affects Brain Functions

-Many drugs are, like alcohol, depressants.
+Many drugs, like alcohol, are depressants.
 This includes benzodiazepines, prescription painkillers, and opioids like heroin.
 These have similar effects on the body’s use of serotonin, but the story doesn’t end there.
 Different types of drugs act on different parts of the brain.
 For instance, MDMA affects the production of dopamine, a neurotransmitter that makes you feel good after doing something.
 Stimulants like cocaine also make users feel rewarded in the short term by acting on other parts of the brain.
 After chronic use of any of these substances, the brain changes.
 In the long-term, these changes can turn into mental disorders such as:

 • Schizophrenia